chilibytesdotcom/companion-module-chilibytes-pdfosc/companion/HELP.md

 1. PDFOSC is properly installed and running
 2. Network connectivity exists between Companion and the PDFOSC machine
 3. The ports configured in this module match those in PDFOSC
-4. Pressing Test button in PSFOSC Config Page, will send 99/99 and Green background to "Current/Total pages" button
+4. Pressing Test button in PDFOSC Config Page, will send 99/99 and Green background to "Current/Total pages" button
 5. <b>OSC feedbacks will be enabled only when Presentation Mode is active, Action and Test functions are always enable.</b>

 For information about installing and configuring the PDFOSC application, please visit: [PDFOSC GitHub Repository](https://github.com/chilibytesdotcom/pdfosc)